yuanchaiyc/Ling471/assignments/ass5-hints.md

 7. After you've successfully sorted a toy python dict by value in descending order, use this knowledge to compare the most frequent words from the "review" (uncleaned, original text) column to the most frequent words in the newly added columns, using your word counter from Assignment 2 or any other method (you can use others' code here, but do give the source in a comment).
 Look at **training reviews only**.

-8. In your document, present the most common (top 20) words in positive and negative reviews (separately!), for: (i) original data; (ii) data cleaned from non-letters; and (iii) data without stopwords.
-That's **six** groups of sorted word counts.
-You can use any mode of presentation, e.g. a table or a graph/plot where word counts are e.g. bars.
-It should be effective/readable. **It must not be a text description but a visualization** (a table counts as visualization so long it is well-formatted).
-You can accompany the visualization with a comment.

 ### Part 2: Model comparison (in UWNetID_assignment5.py)
-1. Start a document (in your favorite text editor but such that it can be saved as PDF).
-In this Part, we will ask you to include various tables and figures in the document and comment on them.

 2. Import or copy your `evaluation.py` functions computing accuracy and precision and recall into Assignment 5.